RubenEschauzier/quweda_link_queue_content_analysis/content/introduction.md

 ## Introduction
 {:#introduction}
 The Solid ecosystem is a decentralized environment that allows users to control their data.
-At its core, Solid uses user-specific data vaults to store data.
-These data vaults do not expose SPARQL endpoints and are highly decentralized, with up to millions of vaults spread over the web.
+At its core, Solid stores data in user-specific, highly decentralized data vaults that do not expose SPARQL endpoints.
 Due to the highly decentralized nature of Solid, we need robust federated querying approaches that can efficiently retrieve the data vaults and execute queries over the retrieved data.
 While federated query approaches exist [](cite:cites rakhmawati2013querying, montoya2017odyssey, saleem2018costfed), these assume that the possible sources are known beforehand and that there are only a few large sources.
 These assumptions do not hold for Solid.